VoxleOne/SpinStep/docs/06_annex_security.md

 ### Performance Penalties

-The SpinStep proposal likely incurs performance overhead due to its unconventional design.
-Based on the concept, here are some potential penalties:
+SpinStep incurs performance overhead due to its unconventional design.
+Here are some potential penalties:

 1. **Increased Computational Complexity**:
    - Navigating a 3D file system requires computing spatial relationships (e.g., distances, rotations, or transformations) rather than simple pointer dereferencing in a tree-based system.
 For example, resolving a file’s location in SpinStep might involve matrix operations or geometric calculations, which are more computationally intensive than traditional path resolution.